XaiPhyr/t-webdevapp/README.md

-# Docker boilerplate App Development
+# Tutorial Web Development

 uses [SQL Migrate](https://github.com/rubenv/sql-migrate)

 ### Secrets
 password is stored in `secrets` folder
-to initialize password, rename template.db_password.txt
+to initialize password, rename template.env
-to `db_password.txt` and store your password
+to `.env` and store your password